 When Ed was growing up, his dad was in the Navy so they traveled a lot, but Ed spent his high school years in Maine, where his mom, dad, brothers, and grandparents still live.

 As a kid, Ed was creative with small business ventures.
 At nine years old, he had a lawn mowing business with a business card made out of a rubber stamp and card stock.
 At 10, he had a newspaper route.
 Ed used to practice drawing and sell the pictures to the neighborhood kids so they could color them in.
 Art was his best subject in high school, but his mother always told him he’d be a starving artist, so he went to culinary school and that’s where he learned to sculpt ice and do sugar art.

 Charity has always been top of mind with Ed.
-As a kid, he used to participate in dance marathon fundraisers.
+As a kid, he used to participate in dance marathon fundraisers as well as other volunteer activities.
 He was vice president of future Business Leaders of America in Maine.
-Ed helped his mom in the nursing home where she worked, and he volunteered in the special education classes at the local elementary school.
 Business was Ed’s biggest interest.
 He wanted to make money to fix up cars.
 Learning to do basic auto body repair is where Ed’s interest in sculpting was born.

 Culinary school.
 So, can Ed cook?
 Absolutely.
 But, instead of running a kitchen he spent 18 years managing private golf clubs where he practiced sculpting for charity and club events.
 Today, he has retired from the management life and is living his dream to be a full-time sculptor.